A Photo Teacher |

 .

 Students will participate in critical issues discussions on various aspects on being a photographer and the photographic process.
-The discussions will be based on assigned readings from the required texts, Image Makers, Image Takers and The Education of a Photographer, which is available from the bookstore and Amazon (click on titles).
+The discussions will be based on assigned readings from The Education of a Photographer (on Reserve in Library with Call# – PHOT 252 EDU 2006), which are available from Amazon and on reserve in the library.
 Students will be asked to complete written responses to questions for each of the assigned readings.

 .